Skip to content

 Route change across Sand Lake: Preferred route is across Sand Lake channel to Whalen Island, ONLY when tide is low enough that sand flats are exposed.
 At high tide follow Galloway Road.
 See all route alternatives in FarOut.

-Cascade Head updates: 1) Forest Road 1861 on Cascade Head is closed to vehicles (maybe permanently) due to landslides but accessible on foot.
-The main OCT route is still accessible.
+Cascade Head updates: In addition to the Rainforest Trail closure noted above under Recent Updates: 1) Forest Road 1861 on Cascade Head is closed to vehicles (maybe permanently) due to landslides but accessible on foot.
 2) “Back route” from Neskowin south over Cascade Head is is very poor condition (due to closure of Forest Road 1861) and not recommended at this time.
+Alt: Take the bus or walk the highway.

 Route change from Cascade Head (at Three Rocks Road) to Lincoln City via US 101: Don’t attempt to hike up N. Clancy Road to return to beach at north end of Lincoln City; landowners insist it’s a private and private road and hikers aren’t welcome.
 Remain on US 101 shoulder to NW 40th St. and use it to access the beach.